-The three codes (Document Class, Practice Setting and Healthcare facility Type) are code set that are expected to generally include a limited number of values (between 10 and 100), thus ensuring a reasonably easy search capability.
+2295 The three codes (Document Class, Practice Setting and Healthcare facility Type) are code set that are expected to generally include a limited number of values (between 10 and 100), thus ensuring a reasonably easy search capability.

 A number of additional query attributes or attributes used to perform a secondary selection in order to decide to retrieve a specific document are also defined by this Integration Profile.
+At the
-At the Document Level, these include a fine grained Document Type (e.g. LOINC classification), a list of Event Code that can be used as key word, the document author and associated institution, the

-2340 document relationship to manage replacement addendum and a variety of transformations, a confidentiality code, language code, etc.
+2300 Document Level, these include a fine grained Document Type (e.g., LOINC classification), a list of Event Code that can be used as key word, the document author and associated institution, the document relationship to manage replacement addendum and a variety of transformations, a confidentiality code, language code, etc.

-The complete list of attributes and their definition is documented in the IHE ITI Register Transaction (see ITI TF-2a: 3.12).
+The complete list of attributes and their definition is documented in ITI TF-3: 4.1.

-10.4.8 Concept of an XDS Affinity Domain
+2305 10.4.8 Concept of an XDS Affinity Domain

-- An XDS Affinity Domain is an administrative structure made of a well-defined set of Document Source Actors, set of Document Repositories, set of Document Consumers organized around a single Document Registry Actor that have agreed to share clinical documents. - Note: Document Sources, Repositories and Consumers may belong to more than one XDS Affinity Domain and share the same or different documents.
-This is an implementation strategy and will not be further described. - 2350 Note: the XDS Integration Profile does not support the federation of XDS Affinity Domains.
+An XDS Affinity Domain is an administrative structure made of a well-defined set of Document Source Actors, set of Document Repositories, set of Document Consumers organized around a single Document Registry Actor that have agreed to share clinical documents.

+Note: Document Sources, Repositories and Consumers may belong to more than one XDS Affinity Domain and share the same or different documents.
+This is an implementation strategy and will not be further described.

+Note: the XDS Integration Profile does not support the federation of XDS Affinity Domains.
 It is expected that a future IHE Integration Profile will address the cooperation of multiple Document Registry Actors serving different XDS Affinity Domains.